aporlowski/pi-sdr/README-Speech-to-Text.md

 - Monitor trunk-recorder output directories for new audio `wav` files.
 - Upload `wav` files to Amazon S3 bucket.
 - Schedule Amazon Transcribe Job on the uploaded file.
-- Fetch Amazon Transcribe Job and print result to console / output file inorder of transmission
+- Fetch Amazon Transcribe Job and print result to console / output file in order of transmission

 ## Conclusion

-In this investigation we conducted a simple, manual experiemnt to gather base accuracy numbers of a generic, AI driven speech-to-text model (Amazon Transcribe), which was used to transcribe P25 radio transmissions from the Bloomington, IN area emergency service and public service sectors.
+In this investigation we conducted a simple, manual experiment to gather base accuracy numbers of a generic, AI driven speech-to-text model (Amazon Transcribe), which was used to transcribe P25 radio transmissions from the Bloomington, IN area emergency service and public service sectors.
 We identified that with a average accuracy of 59%, the generic model was not suitable for real-world use.
 However, we posit that it may be possible to improve those numbers through a series of model improvements, including custom vocabularies or custom training data.
 We also identify possible opportunities for improvement of the P25 protocol and the radio and software used to record the transmissions.
-Future work may look into improving this experiment by increasing the dataset, better automating of data set generation and experiment measuremen, testing existing model improvements, and measruing message meaning retention instead of word accuracy.
+Future work may look into improving this experiment by increasing the dataset, better automating of data set generation and experiment measurement, testing existing model improvements, and measuring message meaning retention instead of word accuracy.

 ## References